collective/Products.NoDuplicateLogin/README.txt

 NoDuplicateLogin

-Copyright (c) 2006, BlueDynamics, Klein & Partner KEG, Innsbruck, Austria, and the respective authors.
-All rights reserved.

-Author: Daniel Nouri <daniel.nouri@gmail.com>

-License BSD-ish

-This plugin will reject multiple logins with the same user at the same time.
+  This Pluggable Authentication Service (PAS) plugin will reject multiple logins with the same user at the same time.
 That is, it ensures that only one browser may be logged with the same userid at one time.

-This plugin is for use in a Pluggable Authentication Service user folder.

 Requires:

  - PluggableAuthService and its dependencies

-Optional:

- - PlonePAS and its dependencies
+ - (optional) PlonePAS and its dependencies

 Installation